Originate/guide/security/README.md

 Mitigation

-- Don't output un-encoded user input!
-Sanitize potentially dangerous user-given data by html encoding it before placing it in the DOM
+- Don't output un-encoded user input.
+Sanitize potentially dangerous user-given data by html encoding it before placing it in the DOM.

 **Persistent**